 About The Museum

-The Museum of the History of Immigration in Catalonia (MhiC) opened its doors in 2004.
+The History of Immigration in Catalonia Museum (MhiC) opened its doors in 2004.
 It is therefore a museum of the 21st century, with a clear educational vocation for the citizenship, where the creation of the Heritage Fund is open and participatory.

 The content of MhiC is articulated along the three areas of its permanent exhibitions: